 Trinity Forest Golf Club — Eighth hole

-There will be some fantastic theater at Trinity Forest, serving as the new host of the AT&T Byron Nelson.
+The intriguing architectural undertaking that is Trinity Forest, which serves as the host of the AT&T Byron Nelson for a final time this year, provides a fun spectacle.
 One of the most fun holes to watch will be the par-3 eighth hole, which is short—in fact, incredibly short—by tour standards.
 The championship tee plays from 138 yards, and they can move the tees up to 110 or even 75 yards.
 It’s an incredibly interesting green with bumps and ridges that will reward a great strike, but a poor shot will be punished.
 Perched in the back corner of the property, a stadium-like atmosphere at Trinity Forest’s eighth hole would be wildly entertaining.
 How often do you get to see a tour pro play a short hole?
-Holes-in-one will be a real possibility—and on this Coore and Crenshaw course that will drive some pros crazy if they don’t embrace the ground game, and the bad bounce here and there—the eighth hole might be the most interesting to watch how tour pros will play it on the property. —Stephen Hennessey
+Holes-in-one will be a real possibility—and on this Coore and Crenshaw course that will drive some pros crazy if they don’t embrace the ground game, and the bad bounce here and there—the eighth hole might be the most interesting to watch how tour pros will play it on the property.
+We can see the Dallas crowd embracing the stadium atmosphere, just miles away from Jerry's World. —SH

 TPC River Highlands — 15th hole